🚀 See Middesk in action with an instant, self-guided demo

 But there is a lot of other data that needs to be checked to ensure a company is what it claims to be, and is safe to onboard or retain as a client or partner.
 That includes its legal name, official address, registration and licensing documentation, watchlist status, etc.

-Middesk’s Business Verification solution can automatically find all of this information, including UBO status (via Socure), industry classification, web presence, litigation status, and more.
+Middesk’s Business Verification tool can automatically find all of this information, including UBO status (via Socure), industry classification, web presence, litigation status, and more.
 This helps your company not only verify a business is legitimate for onboarding, but also monitor its status throughout the relationship for changes that could indicate increased risk.

 No items found.